 The answer is a NO NO!

-You are only allowed to camp at the designed areas, the campsites.
+You are only allowed to camp in the designed areas, the campsites.
 Pulling off the trail and setting up your tent is not allowed in Botswana.

 In order to enter the different sections of Chobe and Okavango, you have to pass through park gates.
-These gates are checkpoints that you must register your entry and exit.
+These gates are checkpoints where you must register your entry and exit.

 In order to enter the gate, you MUST HAVE proof of reservation at a campsite and a permit or the CASH to pay for the permit (no credit cards – you are in the middle of the bush).